abdelrahmanbadr/gcp-kubernete/README.md

 ## Create Kubernetes Pod
 `kubectl run hello-kubernetes --image=gcr.io/PROJECT_ID/hello-kubernetes:v1 --port=8080`

+## Show Services Information
+`kubectl get services`

+Will show all services information including extenral IP address for the exposed services

 ## Allow external traffic

 By default, the pod is only accessible by its internal IP within the cluster.
 In order to make the hello-kubernetes container accessible from outside the Kubernetes virtual network, you have to expose the pod as a Kubernetes service.